abcordova/OsmiumMine.Core/README.md

 See the `docs/` directory for REST API documentation.
 Language client API documentation will be available separately.

+## Key Features

+- Realtime:
+  - High-performance cloud hosted NoSQL JSON trees
+    - Backed by Redis, the extremely fast yet standard underlying data storage layer
+  - Updates are synchronized in milliseconds among all connected devices (*)
+    - Client API to stream updates in realtime
+    - Local offline cache of data and transactions
+- Schemaless
+  - Data can be structured in any way inside the database
+  - Full support for dynamic data storage
+- Security
+  - First-class API key support
+    - API keys with limited permissions can be created and revoked
+  - Security Rules for limiting operations in specified paths
+    - Make a section read-only or write-only
+    - JS Expressions for dynamic data validation
+- Portable and Accessible
+  - Built on .NET Core, so easily runs on any platform
+  - Fully-featured REST API (see the documentation)
+  - Web UI (*)

+\* - Only available in AlphaOsmium Edition

+\** - Currently only available in AlphaOsmium Edition, but will be ported back to this edition

 ## Quick Overview

 OsmiumMine provides a remotely syncing JSON tree.
 The documentation contains